vishalned/MMEarth-train/TRAINING.md

 --use_orig_stem # uses the original stem as in ConvNeXt V2, or a modified version of the stem.
 For our experiments we use the modified stem.
 ```

-**Modalities:**
-All modalities required for training must be modified in the `MODALITIES.py` file.
+**Modalities:** All modalities required for training must be modified in the `MODALITIES.py` file.
 The comments in that file will provide some more instructions on what to change.

-Pretraining an atto model using 8 gpus:
+**Pretraining an atto model using 8 gpus**:
 ```sh
 python  -m torch.distributed.launch --nproc_per_node=8 main_pretrain.py \
         --model convnextv2_atto \